-Create A Process Application Landscape Overview
+Create A Process Application Landscape

 This tutorial will guide you through the steps to create an interactive Process Application Landscape Overview on Dragon1.
 The tutorial will learn you how to publish this visualization on the devices of the stakeholders who want to use it, to manage projects, processes and IT.

-An example process application diagram created in the Visual Designer.
+An example Process Application diagram created in the Visual Designer.

 This tutorial from start to finish takes about 4 hours if you have never done it before.
 And if you have created landscapes about four or five times, this tutorial can be done within an hour.
-You can do this tutorial all by yourself or split the task up in a group.
+You can do this tutorial all by yourself or split the task up into a group.

 This tutorial learns you to create a dynamic architecture visualization, not a static architecture visualization.
 Meaning that once set up, if the data or the model is changed, the published visualization that is seen and used by stakeholders via the Viewer on their iPad or iPhone is also automatically updated.
 Of course, you can also make static backup copies that do not change.

 - Setup a Dossier Structure

 - Importing Data